EIonvv/OpenGL/README.md

 - SPDLOG
 - STB_IMAGE

-Build the project using the shortcut the gear icon in the status bar of Visual Studio Code.
+Build the project using the shortcut or the gear icon in the status bar of Visual Studio Code.

 ## Run the project (Windows)